Jobaben/Streamlation/docs/translation-streaming-plan.md

 ---

+## Retail Readiness Verdict

+Current progress does **not** meet first retail release expectations.
+Only ingestion scaffolding and operator monitoring are in place; the translation, normalization, subtitle/audio outputs, security controls, compliance documentation, and production-grade observability are outstanding.
+Retail positioning should be deferred until these foundational capabilities ship and pass end-to-end validation.

+---

 ## 1. Capture & Ingest Streams
 Identify target stream formats (HLS/DASH/RTMP, WebRTC, direct audio URLs) and design an ingestion service that can reliably pull and buffer live or on-demand streams.
 Include basic error handling for stream interruptions and format mismatches.